jonthornton/jquery-timepicker/README.md

 *default: true*

 - **step**
 The amount of time, in minutes, between each item in the dropdown.
+Alternately, you can specify a function to generate steps dynamically.
+The function will receive a count integer (0, 1, 2...) and is expected to return a step integer.
 *default: 30*

 - **timeFormat**